dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 For more information, see the following articles:

-* <xref:migration/22-to-30#health-checks>
+* <xref:migration/22-to-30#health-checks> <!-- ignore warning per @guardrex -->
 * <xref:host-and-deploy/health-checks>

 ## Pipes on HttpContext

 It is now possible to read the request body and write the response body using the <xref:System.IO.Pipelines> API.
-The <xref:Microsoft.AspNetCore.Http.HttpRequest.BodyReader> property provides a <xref:System.IO.Pipelines.PipeReader> that can be used to read the request body.
-The <xref:Microsoft.AspNetCore.Http.HttpResponse.BodyWriter> property provides a <xref:System.IO.Pipelines.PipeWriter> that can be used to write the response body.
+The <!-- <xref:Microsoft.AspNetCore.Http.HttpRequest.BodyReader> --> `HttpRequest.BodyReader` property provides a <xref:System.IO.Pipelines.PipeReader> that can be used to read the request body.
+The <!-- <xref:Microsoft.AspNetCore.Http.> --> `HttpResponse.BodyWriter` property provides a <xref:System.IO.Pipelines.PipeWriter> that can be used to write the response body.

 <!-- indirectly related, https://github.com/dotnet/docs/pull/14414 won't be published by 9/23  -->